VERY HIGH FIRE HAZARD SEVERITY ZONE

 Each local fire station has a detailed map showing exactly which parcels of property are in the Very High Fire Hazard Severity Zone.

-To determine if your property is in the VHFHS zone, please refer to one of the following websites:ZIMAS - Zoning Information and Maps Access System
+To determine if your property is in the VHFHS zone, please refer to the following website:ZIMAS - Zoning Information and Maps Access System

 What is the History of the Very High Fire Hazard Severity Zone?